 During a long Cold Winter with low temperatures extending over long periods, it is important to ensure that your home is properly insulated.
 It is recommended that if your home was built prior to 1970, that you may need to re-insulate, but beyond the age of home, there are many additional signs that will alert you of insulation issues.

 1. Attic Issues – One of the first places to look for insulation issues is the attic.
 While in your attic, if you detect any moisture or notice water coming through the ceiling, there is a strong chance you have insulation issues.
 If your home is feeling colder during winter months typically points to lack of insulation in the attic.
-Six inches of insulation is the recommended amount of insulation for your attic.
+Thirteen inches of insulation is the recommended amount of insulation for your attic.
 By adding additional insulation to the attic access door, you can eliminate drafts.
 Attic issues are very common in older homes but can be present in newer homes as well so it is always good to start with checking the attic!

 2. Expensive Energy Bills – You may feel like you have done everything possible to keep your home running efficiently yet continue to see your bills rise in the Winter and Summer months.
 This could be a sign that your insulation is not working.
 With insulation issues, you may notice during the extreme weather months that your air conditioner and furnace run for longer hours or never turn off.
 With good insulation, you should be able to turn off your AC or furnace without the home’s temperature rapidly adjusting to the temperature outside.
 Cooling and heating systems are important for maintaining a consistent level of comfort in your home, but they shouldn’t be running nonstop to maintain temperatures.
 So, if you have been facing high energy bills with nonstop AC and furnace use, usually your insulation is the real issue.